palant/apk-instrumentation/README.md

 * `MethodLogger.enabled`: add to enable this component
 * `MethodLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
 * `MethodLogger.tag`: (optional) log tag to be used (default is `MethodLogger`)

-## DownloadLogger component

-This component will log `URLConnection` interactions.

-Configuration options:

-* `DownloadLogger.enabled`: add to enable this component
-* `DownloadLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
-* `DownloadLogger.tag`: (optional) log tag to be used (default is `DownloadLogger`)
-* `DownloadLogger.requestBodies`: (optional) if present, data sent via the connection will be logged
-* `DownloadLogger.responses`: (optional) if present, data received via the connection will be logged

 ## AssignmentRemover component